Kreyren/wng/README.md

 Hello World
 ```

 <i>NOTE : `wng build` will build a debug executable, with flags -W -Wall -Werror -Wextra.
-To disable this, build in release mode with : `wng build --release`
+To disable this, build in release mode with : `wng build --release`</i>

 <h3>Custom build</h3>